Skip to main content

 Samsung Galaxy Buds FE 2 (Rs 6,499)

-Samsung's ecosystem advantage is real.
-If you own a Samsung phone, the Galaxy Buds FE 2 pair seamlessly, switch automatically between your phone and tablet, and integrate with Samsung's health features.
+Samsung's ecosystem advantage is real here.
+If you own a Samsung phone, Galaxy Buds FE 2 pair instantly, switch automatically between phone and tablet, and integrate with Samsung's health features.
 Sound quality is clean and detailed, with a wider soundstage than most earbuds in this range.

-The ANC is solid -- Samsung uses a combination of inner and outer microphones that adapts to your environment.
-The 360 Audio feature (Samsung's spatial audio) is impressive with supported content, though the library is still limited.
+ANC is solid — Samsung uses inner and outer microphones that adapt to your environment.
+360 Audio (Samsung's spatial audio) sounds impressive with supported content, though the library's still limited.

 Pros: